damianolodi/damianolodi/content/notes/python/general-regular-expressions.md

 ---
 ## Capturing Groups

 _Capturing groups_ are portions of the pattern that are enclosed in round parentheses.
-When found, the words found with this patterns can be called using `\n`, where `n` is a natural number and it determines the orged in which matches where found.
+When found, the words detected with these patterns can be called using `\n`, where `n` is a natural number and it determines the order in which matches where found.

 - `Match_obj.groups()` &rarr; see on the documentation.